 Students will receive an email notification from Student Accounts that a new billing statement is available through PAWS.
 It is the responsibility of each student, whether they received a billing statement or not, to make payment in full by the payment due date.

 A late payment fine will be assessed against the account of any student whose account balance remains unpaid after the payment due date.
-This late payment fine will be calculated and assessed for each month that the balance remains $1,000.00 or greater.
+This late payment fine will be calculated and assessed for each month that the balance remains.
 Each monthly fine will either be $25.00 or 1.5% of the outstanding balance, whichever is greater.

 - Balance due on February 4: $4,000.00

 - First month late payment fine assessed on February 27*: $4,000.00 X .015 = $60.00.

 - Second month late payment fine assessed on March 27*: ($4,000.00 + $60.00) X .015 = $60.90.

 - Thus, to pay in full and avoid assessment of additional late payment fines, the student should pay $4,120.90 ($4,000.00 + $60.00 +$60.90) before April payment due date.

 *These dates reflect a 5 business day grace period.

 Students with a past due account balance will have a Financial Transcript hold placed onto their account.
 The hold will prevent an official transcript from being prepared and released by the college.
 Unofficial transcripts can still be viewed in PAWS.